 Since founding Gradient in 2006, Ben has designed and constructed a wide range of projects and exhibitions, including art installations, high end residences, restaurants, and boutique hotels.
 Previous to establishing Gradient, Ben spent seven years with SHoP Architects where he held a leading role on a number of high profile projects including the Virgin Atlantic First Class Lounge at JFK and three residential developments in New York City ranging in size from 15,000 to 50,000 square feet.
 Ben holds a Master of Architecture from Columbia University, where he was the recipient of the McKim Prize for Excellence in Design and the Sol Kaplan Traveling Fellowship.
 He also holds a Bachelor of Architecture from the University of Florida.
 Ben currently teaches at the University of Pennsylvania’s Graduate School of Design and has also taught at Columbia University’s Graduate School of Architecture, Preservation and Planning.
 He is a registered architect in the State of New York.

-Jaime Krone, Principal
+Jaime Krone, Director, Exhibition Design